 Right Here, Right Now

 Want a glimpse of Tulane from where you’re sitting?
-Head to our social media hub, TruTU, to see videos, catch up on our feeds (All the usual suspects: Instagram, Twitter, Facebook and a bunch of others), and read some blog posts.
-You can tune in for a virtual tour, too.
+Check out our social media for real-time updates from campus.
+We have all the usual suspects: Instagram, Twitter, Facebook and a bunch of others.
 It’s Tulane in a nutshell: Real.
 Live.
 And it probably includes something about food, because this is New Orleans and you know it’s good to live here.

 Last year, Tulane students received $118 million in grants and scholarships.
 That includes both merit aid, which you earn based on your academic performance, and need-based aid, which you get by demonstrating financial need.